dib-lab/khmer/doc/user/guide.rst

 constant evolution as we do more research and find ever-wider applicability of our approaches.

-Note, this is nearly an exact copy of `Titus' blog post, here
+Note, this is modified from `Titus' blog post, here
 <http://ivory.idyll.org/blog/an-assembly-handbook-for-khmer.html>`__
 -- go check the bottom of that for comments.